bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

        Notes:

        * :math:`\mathcal{W}` is the `Wishart distribution <https://en.wikipedia.org/wiki/Wishart_distribution>`__, which is the generalization to multiple dimensions of the gamma distribution.
-It's also a conjugate prior of the precision matrix for a multivariate normal distribution.
+It's used for the prior on the covariance matrix for our multivariate normal distribution.
+It's also a conjugate prior of the precision matrix (the inverse of the covariance matrix).
-       * :math:`\text{Symmetric-Dirichlet}` is a `Dirichlet distribution <https://en.wikipedia.org/wiki/Dirichlet_distribution>`__ which is the conjugate prior of a categorical variable.
+       * :math:`\text{Symmetric-Dirichlet}` is a `Dirichlet distribution <https://en.wikipedia.org/wiki/Dirichlet_distribution>`__ which is the conjugate prior of a categorical variable (or equivalently a multinomial distribution with a single observations).

        In this case, you would want to (ideally) find an approximation to the joint distribution posterior (including both parameters and latent variables):
-       :math:`q(\mu_1,\ldots,\mu_K, \Lambda_1,\ldots, \Lambda_K, \pi, z_1, \ldots, z_N)`,
+       :math:`q(\mu_1,\ldots,\mu_K, \Lambda_1,\ldots, \Lambda_K, \pi, z_1, \ldots, z_N)`
-       which has some independence between these variables leading to several independent distributions.
+       that approximates the true posterior in all of these latent variables and parameters.

 Now that we know our problem, next thing we need to is define what it means to be a good approximation.
 In many of these cases, the `Kullback-Leibler divergence <https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence>`__ (KL divergence) is a good choice, which is non-symmetric measure of the difference between two probability distributions :math:`P` and :math:`Q`.
-We'll discuss this in a bit more detail below but the way we set up the problem will be with :math:`P` being the true posterior distribution, and :math:`Q` being the approximate distribution.
-With a bit of math, we can get to an iterative algorithm to find :math:`Q`.
+We'll discuss this in detail in the box below, but the setup will be :math:`P` as the true posterior distribution, and :math:`Q` being the approximate distribution, and with a bit of math, we want to find an iterative algorithm to compute :math:`Q`.

 In the mean-field approximation (a common type of variational Bayes), we assume that the unknown variables can be partitioned so that each